apoirrier/hack-platform/README.md

 `user` is a user.
 You can make DNS queries from it with `dig @192.168.23.23 mysite.com`.

+## Requirements

+You need docker-compose to be installed.
+Also you may need to install the .deb package included on the host, though I can't remember why.

 ## How to use

-Launch the containers using `./start_simulation.sh`.
+Launch the containers using `docker-compose up -d`.

-You can connect to a box using `docker exec -it name /bin/bash` by replacing `name` with the name of the box.
+Try to send DNS queries from the user using `docker exec -it user dig @192.168.23.23 perdu.fr`.
+Try to see if you can see those requests from the middlebox using `docker exec -it middle tcpdump port 53`.

+Stop all containers with `docker-compose down`.

 ## ToDo

-- redo the configuration using docker-compose to have a simpler configuration
 - create a real client sending regular DNS queries and sending some http query with flag using the answer
 - allow direct SSH connection to the middle box